Lautaro: Battle of Tucapel

 With 6,000 warriors under his command, Lautaro attacked Fort Tucapel.
-The Spanish garrison couldn't withstand the assault and retreated to Purén.
+The Spanish garrison could not withstand the assault and retreated to Purén.
 Lautaro seized the fort, sure that the Spaniards would attempt to retake it.
-That is exactly what Governor Valdivia tried to do with a reduced force, which was quickly surrounded and massacred by the Mapuches on Christmas Day, 1553.
+That is exactly what Governor Valdivia tried to do with a reduced force, which was quickly surrounded and massacred by the Mapuche on Christmas Day, 1553.
 The Battle of Tucapel would be Pedro de Valdivia's last, as he was captured and then killed.

-After the defeat at Tucapel, the Spanish hastily reorganized their forces, reinforcing the defenses of Fort Imperial and abandoning the settlements of Confines and Arauco in order to strengthen Concepción.
+After the defeat at Tucapel, the Spaniards hastily reorganized their forces, reinforcing the defenses of Fort Imperial and abandoning the settlements of Confines and Arauco in order to strengthen Concepción.
 However, Mapuche tradition dictated a lengthy victory celebration, which kept Lautaro from realizing his desire to pursue the military advantage he had just gained.
 It was only in February 1554 that he succeeded in putting together an army of 8,000 men, just in time to confront a punitive expedition under the command of Francisco de Villagra.

 Battle of Marihueñu

-Lautaro chose the hill of Marihueñu to fight the Spanish.
-He organized his forces in four divisions: two charged with containing and wearing down the enemy, a third held in reserve to launch a fresh attack as the Spanish were about to crumble, and the last charged with cutting off their retreat.
-Additionally, a small group was sent to destroy the reed bridge the Spanish had erected across the Bío-Bío River, which would further disrupt any attempted retreat of Villagra.
+Lautaro chose the hill of Marihueñu to fight the Spaniards.
+He organized his forces in four divisions: two charged with containing and wearing down the enemy, a third held in reserve to launch a fresh attack as the Spaniards were about to crumble, and the last charged with cutting off their retreat.
+Additionally, a small group was sent to destroy the reed bridge the Spaniards had erected across the Bío-Bío River, which would further disrupt any attempted retreat of Villagra.

 The Spanish attack broke the first Mapuche lines, but the quick response of the third division maintained the Mapuche position.
 Later, the wings of this division began to attack the Spanish flanks, and the fourth division attacked from behind.
-After hours of battle, only a small group of Spanish managed to retreat.
+After hours of battle, only a small group of Spaniards managed to retreat.
 Despite this fresh victory, Lautaro was again unable to pursue the opportunity due to the celebrations and beliefs of his people.
 By the time he arrived at Concepción, it was already abandoned.
 He burned it, but his remaining forces were insufficient to continue the offensive, so the campaign came to an end.

-In Santiago, Villagra reorganized his forces, and that same year of 1554, he departed again for Arauco and reinforced the strongholds of Imperial and Valdivia, without any interference from the Mapuches, who were dealing with their first epidemic of smallpox, which had been brought by the Spanish.
+In Santiago, Villagra reorganized his forces, and that same year of 1554, he departed again for Arauco and reinforced the strongholds of Imperial and Valdivia, without any interference from the Mapuche, who were dealing with their first epidemic of smallpox, which had been brought by the Spaniards.

 In 1555, the Real Audiencia of Lima ordered Villagra to reconstruct Concepción, which was done under the command of Captain Alvarado.
 Upon learning of this, Lautaro successfully besieged Concepción with 4,000 warriors.
 Only 38 Spaniards managed to escape by sea the second destruction of the city.